kalkohli/hdruk-phd-handbook/course_docs/programme/year1.md

 ## Induction

 The two-day induction meeting 28 and 29 September 2020 is an opportunity for all programme staff and students to meet each other, albeit virtually.
 It will cover a range of scientific and administrative matters, including overviews of HDRUK's priority research themes and data-resources, and how to make the most of students' opportunities to connect with like-minded students, across the programme and on other programmes within their home unversities.

 ## Common Core

-The **Common Core** is a syllabus that consists of key knowledge, skills and competencies that we believe should be part of the repertoire of expertise for all health data scientists.
+The **Common Core** is a student-led "living" syllabus that consists of key knowledge, skills and competencies that  should be part of the repertoire of expertise for doctoral research health data scientists.

-It is split into six components whose detailed descriptions are given in [Courses](courses.md):
+It is split into six components and we have provided some introductory guidance in the following [descriptions](courses.md):

 	1. Computing
 	2. Probability & Statistics